-In Years 7 and 8, students have five English lessons per week, with one Library lesson.
-Schemes of work linked to the renewed National Literacy Strategy are available across the Key Stage and each unit addresses a number of the assessment foci.
-All of KS3 is taught in banded groups based on their potential and current need.
+At Key Stage 3 Schemes of Learning are linked to the renewed National Literacy Strategy and each unit addresses a number of the assessment foci.
+All KS3 groups are taught in banded groups based on their potential and current need.
 Improving active teaching and learning strategies has been a particular focus; we have moved away from students being passive recipients of knowledge to active and participatory learners.

-Year 7: Students study descriptive writing, non fiction articles, Shakespeare and a novel (My Sister Lives On The Mantelpiece), as well as poetry, in order to develop skills required for the GCSE English Literature and English Language exam papers.
+In Year 7, students have 7 lessons a week, including one library lesson.
+Students study descriptive writing, non-fiction articles, Shakespeare, a novel (My Sister Lives On The Mantelpiece), as well as poetry, in order to develop skills required for the GCSE English Literature and English Language exam papers.

-Year 8: Students study dystopian fiction, a novel (The Curious Incident of the Dog in the Night Time), poetry and Shakespeare in order to further develop GCSE English Literature and English Language skills.
+In Year 8, students have 6 lessons a week, including one library lesson.
+Students study dystopian fiction, a novel (The Curious Incident of the Dog in the Night Time), poetry and Shakespeare in order to further develop GCSE English Literature and English Language skills.
 There is a focus throughout on the assessment objectives linked to the GCSE papers.